harry93848bb7/twitch-chat-archive/README.md

 # Twitch Chat Archiver

 A tool to archive an entire VOD chat.
-The goal of this tool is provide all relavent data for a complete offline replay of a VOD chat.
+The goal of this tool is to save all relavent data for a complete offline replay of a VOD chat.

 ### Features
 - Archives include embedded badges and emote images / gifs